Analyzing Recursive Algorithms

 4. Set up recurrence relation

-5. Solve the recurrence (or, at the very least, establish its solution’s order of growth) by backward substitution or another method.
+5. Solve the recurrence (or, at the very least, establish its solution’s order of growth) by backward substitution11.
+Repeatedly substituting the recursive definition into itself until a pattern emerges that can be evaluated as a summation. or another method.

 \text{Format: } T(n) = \text{[work for recursive calls] + [work done at current level]}